 Consumer Electronics, Kitchen Appliances, Robots, Graphic Design, Packaging, Branding

 Airline is a multidisciplinary design consultancy based in Tokyo, Japan.
 The company identifies what products their customers need and then crafts how those products should look, feel and be experienced.
 Their services range from product design, graphic design to branding and prototyping.
-My role is to work on various process of the design right from user research, sketches to 3D modelling and then further visualising them for various clients.
+My role is to work on the various process of the design right from user research, sketches to 3D modeling and then further visualizing them for multiple clients.

 6 Months in London as an Industrial Design Intern (2017)

-Duffy London’s design ideas are based on combining art and function and playing with the concepts of gravity, geometry and illusion.
-All the products are made in house by skilled craftsmen.
-During my 6 months at Duffy London, I contributed in designing over 15 products, out of which I prepared 10 designs for manufacturing.
-Whilst working with the design team, I also helped the makers to assemble and build the products.
+Duffy London’s design ideas are based on combining art and function and playing with the concepts of gravity, geometry, and illusion.
+All the products are made in-house by skilled craftsmen.
+During my six months at Duffy London, I contributed in designing over 15 products, out of which I prepared ten designs for manufacturing.
+While working with the design team, I also helped the makers to assemble and build the products.

 6 Months in Gelsenkirchen, Germany as an Industrial Design Intern (2015)

 Wilddesign is Europe's leading design agency in the medical and healthcare industry.
-It's headquarters are based in Gelsenkirchen, Germany.
-I worked on both conceptual and live projects which associated with product, user interface and packaging design.
+Its headquarters are based in Gelsenkirchen, Germany.
+I worked on both conceptual and live projects which associated with product, user interface, and packaging design.
 During my time I understood that medical product design is not, to surprise the consumer or to delight.
-It is designed for it’s utility purposes.
-Our job as designers is to improve this utility by making it more user friendly and welcoming not just for the person using it but also on whom it is being used on.
-Through this internship, I learnt how to work around these constraints of the industry.
+It is designed for its utility purposes.
+Our job as designers is to improve this utility by making it more user-friendly and welcoming not just for the person using it but also on whom it is being used on.
+Through this internship, I learned how to work around these constraints of the industry.
 I also got a chance to work and interact with multiple clients and engineers that helped me understand the pros and cons of the solutions that I proposed.
-During this Internship, I worked on over 16 projects, out of which 10 products are in the market.
+During this Internship, I worked on over 16 projects, out of which ten products are in the market.